← All varieties

 Long's Russet

-Originated with the late J. S. Long, of Fairview, Kentucky.
-Considered one of the best late-keeping apples for that locality.
+Origin/History Originated with the late J. S. Long, of Fairview, Kentucky.
+Considered one of the best late keeping apples for that locality.

-Vigorous and upright, but spreading when in fruit.
-Makes a large, handsome tree.
+Tree Vigorous, upright, but spreading when in fruit, making a large handsome tree.
 Very productive annually.
 Young shoots reddish brown, grayish.

 Fruit